ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-write-secure-ballerina-code.md

 #### Basic Authentication

 Ballerina supports Basic Authentication for clients.
 The `auth:OutboundBasicAuthProvider` is used to create a token against the `auth:Credential` provided by the user.
-The `http:BasicAuthHandler` is used to add the HTTP `Authorization` header with the value received from the AuthProvider as `Basic <token>`.
+The `http:BasicAuthHandler` is used to add the HTTP `Authorization` header with the value received from the AuthProvider as the `Basic <token>`.

-Token issuing requires several additional configurations for `auth:Credential` including:
+Token issuing requires several additional configurations for the `auth:Credential` config including:

 * `username` - The username for Basic authentication.
 * `password` - The password for Basic authentication.

-`auth:Credential` record should be provided into `auth:OutboundBasicAuthProvider` when initializing and the initialized `auth:OutboundBasicAuthProvider` is passed to the `http:BasicAuthHandler` when initializing.
+The `auth:Credential` record should be provided into the `auth:OutboundBasicAuthProvider` when initializing and the initialized `auth:OutboundBasicAuthProvider` is passed to the `http:BasicAuthHandler`.

 ```ballerina
 import ballerina/auth;